 Item Compensated Basis of Value UZS / ha Value of Crops An allowance equivalent to 1-year average net income computed based on the average income over the past 3 years yield.
-Production cost Total Input costs preparing a replacement land for 1 year Replacement value of crops
+Production cost Input costs preparing a replacement land for 1 year Total Replacement value of crops g.
 Compensation for Buildings and Structures.

-- 87. Following compensations will be given to affected building and structures: - Full compensation of the inhabited structures (full replacement cost of affected assets in local - markets), adjacent territories and objects in this territory; - Calculation of compensation is based on the results of the market estimation of the cost of the - specified objects, including all the related payments; depreciation and transaction costs.
+- 90. Following compensations will be given to affected building and structures: - Full compensation of the inhabited structures (full replacement cost of affected assets in local markets), adjacent territories and objects in this territory; - Calculation of compensation is based on the results of the market estimation of the cost of the

+- specified objects, including all the related payments; depreciation and transaction costs.
 No deductions shall be made for salvage materials. - Relocation assistance; - Rental assistance for temporary accommodation (rental allowance sufficient to get accommodation equivalent to their current homes) in the form of 1 to 24 months' rent in cash for those who plan to construct a new house themselves. - Full compensation of the affected substructures (full replacement cost of affected assets in local markets), adjacent to the house; No deductions shall be made for salvage materials. - Calculation of compensation is based on the results of the market estimation of the cost of the specified objects.

-Table 6: Sample calculation method to compensate for building & structures materials
+Table 6: Sample calculation method to compensate for building & structures h.
+Rebuilding and/ or restoration of community i.
+Compensation for Timber and Fruit Trees

-Item Compensated Basis of Value UZS/sq.m Building and Structure Market value Relocation Assistance Relocation of salvage
+Item Compensated Basis of Value UZS/sq.m

+Building and Structure Market value

+Relocation Assistance Relocation of salvage materials

-Rental Assistance Up to 24 months rental fee Total Replacement value of B & S
+Rental Assistance Up to 24 months rental fee

+Total Replacement value of B & S